josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 Just about everywhere I'd normally be reaching for a workaround or tripping over a gotcha when using another framework, Svelte was delightfully straightforward.

-Svelte has always felt _way_ ahead of the game (probably because it came along later, and learned from the others).
 But instead of me talking about it, let's get to some comparisons.

 ### Comparing Svelte to React and Vue